-Study: Blacks more likely to be wrongfully convicted
+Study: Black people more likely to be wrongfully convicted

 "I trusted in the justice system and it failed me," he said.

 Anderson is just one of hundreds of black men who have been convicted of and exonerated for crimes they didn't commit.
-A new report from the National Registry of Exonerations, a joint project between the University of California, Irvine; University of Michigan Law School and Michigan State University College of Law, shows that blacks are more likely to be wrongfully convicted than whites and are also likely to spend longer in prison before being exonerated for their crimes.
+A new report from the National Registry of Exonerations, a joint project between the University of California, Irvine; University of Michigan Law School and Michigan State University College of Law, shows that black people are more likely to be wrongfully convicted than white people and are also likely to spend longer in prison before being exonerated for their crimes.

-While blacks represent 13% of the US population, they represent a whopping 47% of the 1,900 exonerations in the registry.
+While black people represent 13% of the US population, they represent a whopping 47% of the 1,900 exonerations in the registry.

 "In some cases, you see some type of explicit racism," said Samuel Gross, a law professor at University of Michigan and a senior editor of the report.
-"Non-implicit racism has never gone away either."
+Implicit racism is also a factor, Gross said.

-Researchers focused on three types of crimes where blacks were more likely than whites to be exonerated: murder, sexual assault and drug crimes.
+Researchers focused on three types of crimes where black people were more likely than whites to be exonerated: murder, sexual assault and drug crimes.
 While they acknowledged that the causes of each exoneration "differ sharply from one type of crime to another," they also said they found patterns of racial discrimination in all three groups.

-According to the researchers, innocent blacks are seven times more likely to be convicted of murder than innocent whites.
-Gross said this was partly because homicide rates among blacks are higher than among whites, and innocent blacks are therefore more likely to get suspected and convicted of murder.
+According to the researchers, innocent blacks are seven times more likely to be convicted of murder than innocent white people.
+Gross said this was partly because homicide rates among black people are higher than among white people, and innocent black people are therefore more likely to get suspected and convicted of murder.
 (According to data from the FBI, 52% of murder victims in 2014 were black and 46% were white, and 53% of offenders were black compared to 45% who were white).

 In addition, murder cases where a black defendant was wrongfully convicted were 22% more likely to involve police misconduct than those involving white defendants.

-Blacks serving time for sexual assault are three-and-a-half times more likely to be innocent than whites that have been convicted of sexual assault.
+Black people serving time for sexual assault are three-and-a-half times more likely to be innocent than white defendants that have been convicted of sexual assault.
 The bulk of the racial disparities in sexual assault convictions can be explained by white victims who mistakenly identify black assailants, said Gross, particularly when the victim is a white woman and the offender a black man.

-Gross said whites are less likely to accurately identify black faces -- a concept known as "cross-racial identification."
+Gross said white people are less likely to accurately identify black faces -- a concept known as "own race bias" in cross-racial identification.

 When it comes to drug crimes, innocent blacks were 12 times more likely to be convicted than innocent whites.
-While blacks and whites have similar rates of illegal drug use, black people are more likely to be arrested and convicted of such offenses than white people are, researchers found.
+While black and white people have similar rates of illegal drug use, black people are more likely to be arrested and convicted of such offenses than white people are, researchers found.

-Note: Correction: This post has been updated to clarify Gross's statements